-This type of sport shoes usually has between 6 to 8 eyelids depending on the shoe height.
+This type of sports shoes usually have between 6 to 8 eyelids depending on the shoe height.
 Draw them evenly separated from one another and pull a dashed line right next to them.
 It represents the typical stitching for sports shoes.
 Draw the soles of the sneakers.
 Remember: don’t draw them too thin nor changing in height.
 Follow the foot guidelines, but feel free to straighten some of the lines where needed.

 Step 5: Tie them up

 Pay enough attention to drawing the shoelaces.
 When the fashion sketch is finished it will be a big plus if you have them drawn correctly.
 Start by drawing the lines marked as red and add the green ones later.
-The logic is the same as doing it in real life: starting from the bottom make a zig-zag skipping one eyelid on each side.
+The logic is the same as doing it in real life: starting from the bottom makes a zig-zag skipping one eyelid on each side.
 Use an eraser and make sure the green lines go behind the red ones.

 Step 6: Build up

 Time to draw the shoelaces knot.
 The easiest way to do it is by drawing a horizontal “8” for the ears and two loose lines hanging down from its center ( they are not straight! ) Outline it all and add two tiny oblong shapes to the bottom of the laces to finish them.
-Add a decorative line to the middle of the back side of the sole.
+Add a decorative line to the middle of the backside of the sole.

 Step 7: Details do matter!

 Draw the logo of the sneakers- it could be the classic star or anything your imagination creates.
-Draw some more stitches in the front side of the shoes and also several small creases right above the heel to hint that shoes are made of fabric.
+Draw some more stitches on the front side of the shoes and also several small creases right above the heel to hint that shoes are made of fabric.

 Step 8: How to color?

-Choose a nice shade that go well with the rest of your design and cover the fabric part of the sneakers.
+Choose a nice shade that goes well with the rest of your design and cover the fabric part of the sneakers.
 The toe caps, soles and laces should be left lighter.
 Add a gentle shadow to the sides of the tongue to emphasize it’s standing behind and you are good to go!

 Drawing sneakers can be a lot of fun and it definitely helps to create a different mood of the fashion sketch.
-Don’t be afraid to experiment with shapes, colors and designs to make your illustrations unique and different every time!
+Don’t be afraid to experiment with shapes, colors, and designs to make your illustrations unique and different every time!